beetbox/confuse/docs/usage.rst

 no exceptions will be raised until you call ``get()``, even if the ``animal_counts`` key does not exist.
-More importantly, it lets you write a single expression to search many different data sources without preemtively merging all sources together into a single data structure.
+More importantly, it lets you write a single expression to search many different data sources without preemptively merging all sources together into a single data structure.

 Views also solve an important problem with overriding collections.
 Imagine, for example, that you have a dictionary called